MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

     ![Screenshot of the "Web App" pane for creating a web app in Linux.](./media/contoso-migration-refactor-linux-app-service-mysql/azure-app1.png)

-3. They create an App Service plan (`APP-SVP-EUS2`) in the primary region, using the standard size.
+3. They create an App Service plan, **APP-SVP-EUS2**, in the primary region, and they use the standard size.

      ![Screenshot of the "New App Service Plan" pane for creating an App Service plan.](./media/contoso-migration-refactor-linux-app-service-mysql/azure-app2.png)